astronomer/astro-docs/enterprise/v0.16/05_customize-airflow/06_integrate-iam.md

 $ astro deployment update release-name-1234 --cloud-role={arn-role}
 ```

-As you run these commnds make sure to:
+As you run these commands make sure to:

 - Insert your own `role-arn` for the IAM role in question after the `--cloud-role` flag
 - Specify your Airflow Executor (Celery, Local, Kubernetes) if you create a Deployment